 The EEC noticed that a few relevant topics are well represented in the program but in a rather fragmented way, and across different courses.
 To address this, the program could benefit from a modest revision attempting at making it more structured.
-For example, separate modules could be offered for the following topics: 1) forensic genetics; 2) personalized medicine; 3) stem cell biology and related models; 4) epidemiology; 5) AI applications (this is already considered but could be further expanded and formally included in the program).
+For example, separate modules could be offered for the following topics: 1) personalized medicine; 2) stem cell biology and related models; 3) AI applications (this is already considered but could be further expanded and formally included in the program).
 The EEC believes that these changes can make the program more appealing for prospective students and to be recruited staff.